 For the safety and protection of our patients and staff, our highest priority is to ensure that our photos and videos depict proper use of face coverings and physical distancing.
 If being photographed or filmed in our production studio, please note that a single individual is permitted without a face covering ONLY if it is for a single headshot/portrait or a single talking head on camera.
 Please refer to University of Florida guidelines for more information on photography and videography guidelines outside of our production studio.
 Group photos/footage are permissible, but must adhere to the aforementioned UF policy.
+Please remain masked, and ensure that your photo session does not exceed 15 minutes.
 Following these guidelines will model best practices.
 We appreciate your cooperation and understanding.
 We stand with other academic institutions that are following these best practices.

 NOTE: Please plan to wear your own UF Health labcoat for photo/video shoots.
 In the event you don’t have one, we do have loaners, but we cannot guarantee that one will be available for you during your shoot, given that we are getting them cleaned regularly because of potential Covid-19 contamination.